 The Piedmont Triad (or the Triad) is a region of central North Carolina geographically located on a plateau that stretches all the way down the Eastern United States from New Jersey down to Alabama.
 Located between the Atlantic coastal plain and the Appalachian Mountains, this area provides perfect conditions and nutrient-rich soil for grape production, meaning there are plenty of opportunities for you to pick your own if you are visiting this part of the state.

 There are numerous farms and vineyards in the Piedmont and central region that feature pick-your-own muscadine grapes.

 Eastern Coastal North Carolina Vineyards

 Due to its humid, warm climate, the eastern coastal region of North Carolina is great for muscadine grape crops, which means the area is full of vineyards and farms that carry these delicious fruits.

-If you're planning a late summer vacation to the beach but want to stop by and pick your own muscadine grapes, consider stopping by one of these fine establishments:
+If you're planning a late summer vacation to the beach, you can also stop and pick-your-own muscadine grapes.